adibnaya/world_of_game/README.md

    ```

 3. Set Up Environment Variables:
-Create a .env file in the root directory and add any necessary environment variables for your project.
+Copy .env.example to .env file in the root directory and add any necessary environment variables for your project.

 ### Running the Game